-In Washingtion DC, home remodeling has evolved into a sophisticated and highly professionalized art--particularly for home additions.
+In Washington DC, home remodeling has evolved into a sophisticated and highly professionalized art--particularly for home additions.
 Additions call for significant structural alterations to a house and require a remodeling firm with that expertise.
-That is, a firm with an architectural design team and construction team that are well coordinated and able to efficiently manage a complex project.
+It requires a firm with an architectural design team and construction team that are well coordinated and able to efficiently manage a complex project.

-In DC you will find easy access to a variety of home remodeling firms with differing specialties.
+You will have easy access to a variety of home remodeling firms in the Washington DC area with differing specialties.
 Some may specialize in kitchen and bath replacements.
 Others focus on larger projects that involve home additions (including kitchen & bath remodeling) or whole house makeovers .

 Many of the firms here are members of NARI Metro DC, the regional wing of National Association of the Remodeling Industry.
 NARI has for years promoted education and high standards in the industry--most successfully in the Washington area market.

 A key characteristic of Washington that has made home remodeling so strong here is the vibrant real estate market.
 Professionals are constantly moving into the area to start or step up their careers.
 As careers gain momentum Washingtonians may move again within the area.
 And typically, with each move owners want to "have it their way".
 They may have found the nearly perfect house in the absolutely perfect neighborhood.
 So they purchase that imperfect house with the intention of further investing in renovations that will turn those imperfections into assets.